blopax/expert_system/README.md

 Please note that the subject explicitly provides examples with rules that are not horn clauses and to use a backward chaining algorithm.
 Only facts that are true are provided in the initial file.
-By default, all facts are false, and can only be made true by the initial facts statement,or by application of a rule.
-A fact can only be undetermined if the ruleset is ambigu-ous, for example if I say "A is true, also if A then B or C", then B and C are undetermined.
-This has consequences on the way the subject is tackled.
+This has consequences on the way the subject is tackled (see note on resolution_mode).

 ### How to run the program